frmfm/FRAMED-2.0-Guide/README.md

 • Enable full screen

 • Please submit all files in one folder .zip file with a .exe in the root (no subfolders except for data and other related sketch files)

-### ■ Camera/Mic

-• Access to the internal webcam and mic embedded at the bottom of the screen is enabled at default.
-The maximum FPS/Resolution for the camera is: 30FPS/W1280*H720 pixels.

-• The default format for the camera in the PC is read in horizontal, landscape mode.
-As such, when the work is displayed at fullscreen with the same aspect ratio, sides of the image may be trimmed.

-• Access to the camera/mic from the flash player is enabled at default, and doesn’t require additional settings.

 ## 1-8.
 VVVV Artworks